-Recently I wrote a small Rust
+Recently I wrote a small Rust executable for work.

 I wrote it on my Apple laptop, but wanted to run it on our Linux servers.